 Have you or a loved one been injured because of an emergency room error in Houston, TX?
 You could be eligible to recover substantial financial compensation for medical expenses, lost earnings, and pain and suffering.

-The experienced Houston emergency room errors lawyers at Attorney Brian White & Associates, PC, can help you fight to secure a full financial award.
+The experienced Houston emergency room errors lawyers at Attorney Brian White Personal Injury Lawyers can help you fight to secure a full financial award.

-Why Should I Call a Houston Personal Injury Attorney If I Have Been Harmed Because of an Emergency Room Error?
+Why Should I Call Attorney Brian White Personal Injury Lawyers If I Have Been Harmed Because of an Emergency Room Error?

 Many people visit hospitals, standalone emergency rooms, urgent care facilities, and walk-in health clinics when they are in need of immediate medical care.